craftingcity/RollHighOrDie/Core Rules/Character Rules/Equipment and Inventories/Melee Weapons.md

 You do not incur Disadvantage when making Ranged Attacks with this weapon while a hostile creature is within 5'.

-#### Versatile
+#### Versatile (yDx)
 This Weapon is designed to be used in one or both hands.
-W
+When wielded on both hands, this Weapon's Damage Dice increases to the value and type indicated.

 #### Two-Handed
 #### Unwieldy